 - Shadowing colleagues in the same or similar roles (we recommend a half-day for each)

 - One-on-one meetings with the department manager and everyone on the team who the candidate will be working with directly; keep it informal to develop relationships with the new hire and encourage him or her to ask lots of questions

 - Mini projects to help solidify retention of topics covered (e.g., make your first entry into our time-tracking system, or draft a one-page summary of what you learned from shadowing your peers)

-Ideally, the onboarding process should take approximately two weeks, with no actual work being done until the onboarding is complete.
+Ideally, the onboarding process should take approximately two to four weeks, with no actual work being done until the onboarding is complete.
 While it’s tempting to immediately assign work to new hires, have patience; it will pay off.

 A new employee’s first impression of the company matters.
 It sets the tone for their tenure at your firm and will have a lasting impact.
 Of course, proper onboarding can be time-consuming, especially for hiring managers who need to be actively involved.
 However, you should view an investment in a new hire as an investment in your business.

 A good onboarding process will help new employees ramp up quickly and build enthusiasm for the company and their new role, giving everyone at your firm the best chance of maximizing the positive impact of every new hire.